Regional economic effects of current and proposed management alternatives for Sand Lake National Wildlife Refuge

-The purpose of this study was to provide the economic analysis needed for the Sand Lake NWR CCP by evaluating the regional economic impacts associated with the Sank Lake NWR Draft CCP management strategies.
-For Refuge CCP planning, an economic impact analysis described how current (No Action Alternative) and proposed management activities (alternatives) affect the local economy.
-This type of analysis provided two critical pieces of information: (1) it illustrates a refugea??s contribution to the local community; and (2) it can help in determining whether local economic effects are or are not a real concern in choosing among management alternatives.
+The purpose of this study was to provide the economic analysis needed for the Sand Lake NWR CCP by evaluating the regional economic impacts associated with the Sand Lake NWR Draft CCP management strategies.
+For Refuge CCP planning, an economic impact analysis describes how current (No Action Alternative) and proposed management activities (alternatives) affect the local economy.
+This type of analysis provides two critical pieces of information: (1) it illustrates a refuge’s contribution to the local community; and (2) it can help in determining whether local economic effects are or are not a real concern in choosing among management alternatives.

 Additional publication details

 - USGS Numbered Series